Juelich Rapid Spectral Simulation Code

 into diverse workflows and existing analysis pipelines. -

-Hybrid parallelization for HPC environments: JURASSIC enables
+Parallel execution for HPC environments: JURASSIC supports

-Open source and community oriented: JURASSIC is distributed
+Open source and community-oriented: JURASSIC is distributed

 under the GNU General Public License (GPL), fostering